Banner image

 Types of GERD surgery

-There are several options for GERD surgery at Allina Health—open, minimally invasive (laparoscopic) and robotic surgery.
+There are several options for GERD surgery at Allina Health—minimally invasive (laparoscopic) and robotic surgery.

 Surgeries and procedures offered at Allina Health include: